 10. Big Think

 Up next is Big Think, a channel that wants you to, well, think big.
 Big Think calls itself is the leading source of expert-driven, actionable, educational content and we agree!
 With guests like Bill Clinton, Richard Branson, Ricky Gervais, Neil Degrasse, Jordan Peterson, and more, Big Think covers a wide variety of educational content.

 From the impact of artificial intelligence on the dangers of climate change, Big Think is your trusted source of all things knowledge.
 Head over to Bigthink.com if you want to learn more as they publish new informative articles daily.
 With over 2.7 million subscribers, Big Think is an educational YouTube you should not miss.

 WeAreTeachers is a community for teachers and educators to help navigate the changing world of teaching and innovate together.
 The YouTube channels have a ton of inspiration for lessons as well as personal development content for educators.

 Aimed at younger children, WeAreTeachers offers new ideas and tips to teachers on how to make the classroom interactive and form better relationships with the students.
-Also, they have an amazing website with a ton of resources you should not miss out on!
+Also, they have an amazing educational technology blog website with a ton of resources you should not miss out on!

 The International Society for Technology in Education (ISTE) is an association of educators who aim to improve education with the power of technology.
 With more than 100,000 education leaders onboard, ISTE informs all members about the educational issues of national and global scope.
 Their Youtube channel has a ton of conference videos, training resources, industry insights, and more.